scikit-allel/skallel-tensor/ROADMAP.md

 ## Design notes

-This project (scikit-allel-model) is intended to provide functions and classes for representing and transforming genetic variation data.
+This project (scikit-allel-model) is intended to provide array functions and classes for representing and transforming genetic variation data.
 It factors out and rewrites the functionality currently available in the scikit-allel version 1.x modules under the `allel.model` package.

 Why split this functionality out into a separate project?
 Primarily to make it easier to maintain.
 The current scikit-allel code base is